New York requires state licensure for behavior analysts. Here's what that means for practitioners and operators in NY.

 No. New York's autism insurance mandate has no annual dollar cap on ABA therapy.
 Coverage is required for all fully-insured plans through age 21.

-Our team works with ABA providers across New York on marketing and growth strategy.
+Higglo works with ABA providers across New York on marketing, intake, and growth strategy.
+Talk to our team about your program.